Dominica: Education

 Schooling in Dominica is mandatory up to secondary school.
 After pre-school, students attend primary school for six or seven years, and are admitted into secondary school on the basis of a Common Entrance Exam.
 After five years students take the Caribbean Secondary Education Certificate administered by the Caribbean Examination Council (a 15-member confederation of the Caribbean community (CARICOM)).
 The more advanced version of this examination, CAPE, can be taken upon completion of two years of community college.
 The island has its own Dominica State College, formerly named Clifton Dupigny Community College.
-Some Dominicans attend universities in Cuba on scholarships offered by its government; others go to the University of the West Indies or to universities in the United Kingdom, the United States, or other countries.
+Some Dominicans attend universities in Cuba on scholarships offered by its government; others go to the University of the West Indies or to universities in the UK, US or other countries.

-Archbold Tropical Research and Education Center, a biological field station owned by Clemson University, is located at Springfield Estate between Canefield and Pont Cassé.
+Archbold Tropical Research and Education Center is a biological field station owned by Clemson University and is located at Springfield Estate between Canefield and Pont Cassé.
 In 2006 All Saints University School of Medicine opened in temporary facilities in Loubière, it was later located in Roseau, Dominica.
 A marine biology institute in Mahaut, the Institute for Tropical Marine Ecology, closed in 2009.

 Ross University School of Medicine was located at Portsmouth.
 Ross had been operating in Dominica since the 1980s.
-There used to be a thousand medical students arriving annually from the United States and Canada who studied at Ross University, but the campus was permanently relocated to Barbados at the beginning of the 2019 Spring semester due to extensive hurricane damage suffered at the Dominican campus.
+Previously, a thousand medical students arrived each year from the US and Canada to study at Ross University, but the campus was permanently relocated to Barbados at the beginning of the 2019 Spring semester due to extensive hurricane damage suffered at the Dominican campus.

-The Dominica Library and Information Service (DLIS) serves an integral role in the education of its citizens.
-The DLIS provides service for the population of Dominica through three components: public library services, documentation and research services, and archival services.
-Under the management of the Ministry of Education and Human Resource Development, the institution was established in 1843 with the opening of reading rooms, the first public library in Dominica, Victoria Memorial.
-The creation of a public library in Dominica did not come easily though the impetus was a noble one that would help "the coloured people... [improve] their lot as they moved along the path to complete freedom...”
-(Boromé, 203).
-The Dominican library began as a reading room that evolved into a free and public library that wasn't fully free: patrons were required to pay a subscription fee.
-Surviving religious and political discord, the great depression, and two world wars, the library finally came under the care of the government where funds were set aside for its upkeep.
+The Dominica Library and Information Service (DLIS) serves an integral role in the education of its citizens, provides service for the population of Dominica through three components: public library services, documentation and research services, and archival services.
+The institution was established in 1843 with the opening of reading rooms, the first public library in Dominica, Victoria Memorial.
+What began as a reading room evolved into public library that wasn't fully free: patrons were required to pay a subscription fee.
+Surviving religious and political discord, the Great Depression, and two world wars, the library finally came under the care of the government where funds were set aside for its upkeep.
+It is managed by the Ministry of Education and Human Resource Development.
 Ironically, the early stages of the library's history were dedicated to remove the "uncouth", and "barbarous patois", which is being preserved.
-However, it did achieve its goal of "diminishing the island’s very high percentage of illiteracy" (pg.
-225).
-The historical library was demolished in the wake of hurricane Maria in 2018, and slated to be rebuilt with a more modern outlook.
+However, it did achieve its goal of "diminishing the island's very high percentage of illiteracy".
+The historical library was demolished in the wake of Hurricane Maria in 2018 and is slated to be rebuilt with a more modern outlook.